yugu-stat/yugu-stat.github.io/_pages/about.md

 Research Interests
 ======
 - **Survival analysis:** I study semiparametric regression models for interval-censored failure times and multistate processes.
-I also develop methods for integrative analysis of multistate, longitudinal, and imaging data to improve risk prediction in chronic diseases.
+I also develop methods for integrative analysis of multistate, longitudinal, and imaging data to improve risk prediction in Alzheimer's disease.
 More broadly, I am interested in statistical applications of survival analysis in medicine and public health.
 - **Statistical machine learning & AI:** I develop transfer learning methods tailored to survival outcomes and study generative modeling for complex censored data.
 - **Functional data analysis:** Together with my collaborators, I develop methods for analyzing functional and longitudinal data with informative observation times and latent structures.